-- 2.1 Original Equipment Manufacturer (OEM) Applicants.
-With the additions noted below, the OEM qualification process shall proceed according to the AHRI General Operations Manual, Section 4. - STEP 2.1.1 Certification Application Package.
-In addition to the Application for AHRI Certification and Annual Sales Volume Form noted in the AHRI General Operations Manual, Section 4, STEP 1.
+2.1 Original Equipment Manufacturer (OEM) Applicants.
+With the additions noted below, the OEM qualification process shall proceed according to the AHRI General Operations Manual, Section 4.

+STEP 2.1.1 Certification Application Package.
+In addition to the Application for AHRI Certification and New Applicant License Fee Form - Sales Volume noted in the AHRI General Operations Manual, Section 4, STEP 1.

-Applicants shall also submit data for all Basic Models seeking qualification.
-Product data submitted for acceptance shall be supported by a minimum of two (2) tests reports on different samples per each Basic Model, showing the applicable certified test results as follows:
+Applicants shall also submit data for models specified in Section 1.5 seeking qualification.
+Product data submitted for acceptance shall be supported by ratings based on test reports produced by either a manufacturer's facility or by a Nationally Recognized Testing Laboratory (NRTL) showing the applicable certified test results as follows: